GET_TILING_DATA_PTR_WITH_STRUCT

 Restrictions

-- This macro must be used in the operator kernel code, and the input dst_ptr parameter does not need to be declared with a type.
+- This macro needs to be used in the operator kernel code, and the type of the input dst_ptr parameter does not need to be declared.

-- In the dynamic shape scenario, the obtained dst_ptr is a pointer to the global memory variable.
-In the static shape scenario, the obtained dst_ptr is a pointer to the local variable.
-Ensure that the pointer is used within a proper scope.
+- In the dynamic shape scenario, the retrieved dst_ptr is a pointer to the global memory variable.
+In the static shape scenario, the retrieved dst_ptr is a pointer to the local variable.
+Ensure that the pointer is used within a valid scope.

 - Currently, the kernel launch project is not supported.